lajanugen/nlg_dstc2/README.md

 This repository implements the conditional language generation model of Wen et al. for the DSTC2 restaurant domain data.

+Data: Download DSTC2 data from ```http://camdial.org/~mh521/dstc/```.
+Create a folder named ```data``` in the same level as the src folder.
+Organize the downloaded data so that the data folder will have sub-directories named config, train and test where the train and test directories will consist of the actual data ("Mar*") from the relevant zip files.

 The main.lua script is used to for training/evaluation.
 Adjust the hyperparameter values at the beginning of the script as necessary.

 For training, set run\_flow=True, generate\_test=False and run the script as follows